kjergens/physicssimulation/README.md

 - [ ] 2.
 Install Java Extension Pack - https://code.visualstudio.com/docs/java/java-build
 - [ ] 3.
 Open VS Code
 - [ ] 4.
 Open the Command Palette by going to the menu (*View > Command Palette*)
 - [ ] 5.
-Type Git:Clone in the Command bar (at the top), then select Git:Clone from the dropdown.
+In the Command Bar (at the top), type Git:Clone, then select Git:Clone from the dropdown.
       If Git:Clone does not appear in the drop-down:
      - [ ] Go to menu (*View > Source Control*).
 Follow the instructions to install Git.
      - [ ] Restart VSCode and redo Steps 4 and 5.